GeospatialPython/pyshp/README.md

 	... ["UNITS3_9", "N", 8, 0], ["UNITS10_49", "N", 8, 0],
 	... ["UNITS50_UP", "N", 8, 0], ["MOBILEHOME", "N", 7, 0]]

+The first field of a dbf file is always a 1-byte field called "DeletionFlag", which indicates records that have been deleted but not removed.
+However, since this flag is very rarely used, PyShp currently will return all records
+regardless of their deletion flag, and the flag is also not included in the list of record values.
+In other words, the DeletionFlag field has no real purpose, and should in most cases be ignored.
+For instance, to get a list of all fieldnames:

+	>>> fieldnames = [f[0] for f in sf.fields[1:]]

 You can get a list of the shapefile's records by calling the records() method: